 Upland commons grazings are most frequently utilised for hill ewes and some hill cattle.
 In the lowlands, cattle are more frequently grazed with sheep, while ponies are found in both upland and lowland situations (see section 13 Grazing Livestock on Commons).
-In some cases, pony breeding lines are managed through Pony Improvement Societies; in other cases there are numbers of feral ponies present.
+In some cases, pony breeding-lines are managed through Pony Improvement Societies; in other cases there are numbers of feral ponies present.
 Commons, in particular hill land, are perceived by graziers as being significant for the production of hardy breeds of sheep and ponies.

-Commons are also increasingly being recognised for the role they play in providing ecosystem services, especially regulating and provisioning services.
-Within Wales there are programmes which are looking to resolve downstream problems by taking action in the upper catchment for carbon storage and water management.
+Commons are also increasingly being recognised for the role they play in providing ecosystem services (what the Welsh Government calls natural resources management), especially regulating and provisioning services.
+Within Wales there are programmes that are looking to resolve downstream problems by taking action in the upper catchment for carbon storage and water management.
 For example, within mid-Wales targeted tree planting within the upper catchment is being undertaken, flood defence infrastructure has been installed on common land within north Swansea, hydro-electric schemes are in operation on commons within the Brecon Beacons and Snowdonia National Parks.
 Wind turbines are present on several commons within Wales such as Mynydd y Betws Carmarthenshire.
-Welsh Water has 5 reservoirs located within common land.
+Welsh Water has 5 reservoirs located on common land.
 Across Wales, there are 51 Welsh Water sites (out of 64) where there is common land within the catchment.
 In total 14 river catchments (all of the major river abstractions) have common land within the catchment.
-In terms ecosystem services, common land is a very important source of water and offers opportunities for both active and passive management.
+Where ecosystem services are concerned, common land is a very important source of water and offers opportunities for both active and passive management.

-Common land also provides access for people and opportunities of air and exercise within the landscape.
+Common land also provides access for people and opportunities for air and exercise within the landscape.
 Of the approximately 450,000 ha of open access land in Wales around 39% is common land (NRW 2015).
 Common land, being largely unploughed for centuries or even millennia, also have many recorded archaeological sites and a strong link to local culture, history and identity.
-This importance is affirmed by the multiplicity of designations which are applied to many commons.
+This importance is affirmed by the multiplicity of designations that are applied to many commons.